A practical Zendesk API tutorial for support teams: What you need to know

 -

 JSON: This is the language the data is sent in.
-It's structured to be easy for computers to read but looks a bit like a very organized grocery list to the human eye.
+It's a professional standard that is structured to be easy for computers to read and organized for human review.

-Common Zendesk API use cases (and their limits)
+Common Zendesk API use cases and strategic considerations

-Most support teams start looking into the Zendesk API to solve a handful of common problems.
-And while you can build custom solutions for them, the time, money, and ongoing maintenance often become major hurdles.
+Most support teams look into the Zendesk API to solve a handful of common problems.
+While you can build powerful custom solutions for them, it's important to consider the development resources and ongoing maintenance required for code-based projects.

 Automating ticket responses and actions